leanix/vsm-sbom-booster/README.md

 `GITHUB_TOKEN`: The [Personal Access Token](https://github.com/leanix/vsm-github-broker#personal-access-token) with `read:org` scope.

-`GITHUB_ORGANIZATION`: the GitHub organization name which `vsm-sbom-booster`shall scan and try to generate the SBOMs for.
+`GITHUB_ORGANIZATION`: The GitHub organization name which `vsm-sbom-booster` shall scan and try to generate the SBOMs for.

-`GITHUB_API_HOST` (optional): if you want to connect the `vsm-sbom-booster`with GitHub Enterprise you will need to provide the host where the GitHub GraphQL API is exposed. e.g. For `https://ghe.domain.com` you would provide `ghe.domain.com`
+`GITHUB_API_HOST` (optional): if you want to connect the `vsm-sbom-booster` with GitHub Enterprise you will need to provide the host where the GitHub GraphQL API is exposed. e.g. For `https://ghe.domain.com` you would provide `ghe.domain.com`

 #### GITLAB (only if `GIT_PROVIDER` is `GITLAB`)

 `GITLAB_TOKEN`: The Personal Access Token with API read permissions.

-`GITLAB_GROUP`: the GitLab group name which `vsm-sbom-booster`shall scan and try to generate the SBOMs for.
+`GITLAB_GROUP`: The GitLab group name which `vsm-sbom-booster` shall scan and try to generate the SBOMs for.

-`GITLAB_API_HOST` (optional): if you want to connect the `vsm-sbom-booster`with GitLab self-hosted you will need to provide the host where the GitLab GraphQL API is exposed. e.g. For `https://gl.domain.com` you would provide `gl.domain.com`
+`GITLAB_API_HOST` (optional): if you want to connect the `vsm-sbom-booster` with GitLab self-hosted you will need to provide the host where the GitLab GraphQL API is exposed. e.g. For `https://gl.domain.com` you would provide `gl.domain.com`

+#### BITBUCKET (only if `GIT_PROVIDER` is `BITBUCKET`)

+`BITBUCKET_KEY`: The key to an [OAuth Consumer](https://support.atlassian.com/bitbucket-cloud/docs/integrate-another-application-through-oauth/) with "Private Consumer" enabled and the READ:REPOSITORY permission.

+`BITBUCKET_SECRET`: The secret to an [OAuth Consumer](https://support.atlassian.com/bitbucket-cloud/docs/integrate-another-application-through-oauth/) with "Private Consumer" enabled and the READ:REPOSITORY permission.

+`BITBUCKET_WORKSPACE`: The BitBucket Workspace name which `vsm-sbom-booster` shall scan and try to generate the SBOMs for.

 ## Technical Notes
 ![Technical Architecture](/vsm-sbom-booster.png)